ashleve/rootutils/README.md

 import autorootcwd # root setup, do not delete
 ```

-Autoroot exist just for convenience and speed.
+Autoroot exist for convenience and speed.
 For example, it's faster to just add `import autorootcwd` at the beginning when creating new notebook.

 Package page: https://github.com/ashleve/autoroot